 |Medium duty class 6

 Of course, there are far cheaper options.

-As you can imagine, buying a used cargo van is going to save you a lot of money.
-I looked at used cargo vans on Edmunds and found ones starting as low as $2,500 (although I also saw some that ran well over $50,000 – for almost-new Mercedes cargo vans).
+Like semis and box trucks, buying a used cargo van is going to save you a lot of money.
+Used cargo vans on Edmunds start as low as $2,500 (although I also saw some that ran well over $50,000 – for almost-new Mercedes cargo vans).